-The Mural destroyed
+The mural destroyed

 Subsequently, the Government of Mexico asked Diego Rivera to paint the same mural again; which is now exhibited, with some changes, at the Palace of Fine Arts (Palacio de Bellas Artes) in Mexico City.

-The Anahuacalli entrance
+At the Anahuacalli entrance

-At the museum’s entrance there is a perfectly leveled area of polished volcanic rock, submerged about 40 centimeters in the ground; where all kinds of events such as exhibitions, concerts and celebrations take place.
+At the museum’s entrance there is a perfectly leveled area of polished volcanic rock, submerged about 40 centimeters in the ground; here all kinds of events such as exhibitions, concerts and celebrations take place.